viraj-nikam/canvas/readme.md

 ## Introduction

 A [Laravel](https://laravel.com) publishing platform.
-Canvas is a fully open source package to extend your application and get you up-and-running with a blog in a matter of minutes.
+Canvas is a fully open source package to extend your application and get you up-and-running with a blog in just a few minutes.
 In addition to a distraction-free writing experience, you can view monthly trends on your content, get insights into reader traffic and more!

 <img src="https://github.com/cnvs/cnvs.io/blob/develop/resources/img/zDTOCfMeOf2pr1sHax9KqNzWsnF8KOa55CPPyppc.png?raw=true">